 Functional analysis, especially the theory of Hilbert spaces and of operators on these, form an important area in mathematics.
 In the Isabelle/HOL \cite{isabelle} library \isasession{Complex_Bounded_Operators}~\cite{Complex_Bounded_Operators-AFP}, we formalized a large amount of theorems about complex Hilbert spaces and (bounded) operators on these.

 Undoubtedly, these form an important area of mathematics and deserve formalization in a theorem prover for their own sake.
-However, our foremost motivation for this formalization stems from a specific use case: We worked with (and attempted to formalize) results related to the theory of quantum programming languages (in particular quantum Hoare logics), and encountered an unfortunate situation: Many results in the literature explicitly restrict themselves to quantum languages with only finite variables (i.e., no support for a ``quantum integer'').
-While for low-level quantum languages (such as assemblers) this may be sufficient, it puts a restriction on higher-level languages.
-Those papers who do attempt to formalize infinite variables need infinite-dimensional Hilbert spaces; the resulting mathematics is subtly different from the linear algebra encountered in finite-dimensional quantum mechanics (which works with matrices, essentially).
-As a result, often intuition and theorems that apply to finite-dimensional systems only are used without checking if they hold in the infinite-dimensional case and definitions omit important considerations such as the types of operators (e.g., bounded, trace-class, \dots) and the topologies used in infinite sums and limits.
+However, our foremost motivation for this formalization stems from a specific use case: We worked with and formalized results related to the theory of quantum programming languages and quantum Hoare logics, and encountered an unfortunate situation: Many results in the literature explicitly restrict themselves to quantum languages with only finite variables.
+(By finite variable we mean a program variable with finite domain such as a quantum boolean or qubit, which excludes, e.g., quantum integers.)
+While this may be efficient for low-level quantum languages such as assemblers, it puts a restriction on higher-level languages.
+Those papers which do attempt to formalize infinite variables need infinite-dimensional Hilbert spaces; the resulting mathematics is subtly different from the linear algebra encountered in finite-dimensional quantum mechanics (which works with matrices, essentially).
+As a result, intuition and theorems that apply to finite-dimensional systems only are often used without checking if they hold in the infinite-dimensional case and definitions omit important considerations such as the types of operators (e.g., bounded, trace-class, \dots) and the topologies used in infinite sums and limits.
 Sometimes it is not even really clear whether the paper implicitly assumes the finite-dimensional case after all, adding even more uncertainty about what is correct in the infinite-dimensional case.
-While we do not claim that the papers\footnote{ For example, we encountered the following issues that make it unclear whether the authors considered the mathematical intricacies of infinite-dimensional Hilbert spaces:
+While we do not claim that the papers\footnote{For example, we encountered the following issues that make it unclear whether the authors considered the mathematical intricacies of infinite-dimensional Hilbert spaces:

 \cite{ying12floyd} defines unitaries as operators with $U^\dagger U=1$ which is only correct in the finite-dimensional case.
 When defining quantum measurements, an infinite sum over operators is used without specifying the topology.
 When defining the tensor product of countably many finite-dimensional Hilbert spaces, they claim the result has a countable basis.
 In the definition of the language semantics, more infinite sums occur without specifying the topology.
 (In the infinite-dimensional case, there are at least five relevant topologies on operators that occur commonly in the context of these papers: operator norm topology, strong operator topology, weak operator topology, trace-norm topology, weak* topology.
 Therefore not distinguishing them can lead to incorrect results when considering limits and infinite sums.)